 The ALA Library Fact Sheet Number 1, last updated April 2014, reports that there are an estimated 120,096 libraries of all kinds in the United States.
 No annual survey provides statistics on all types of libraries.
 Public, academic, and school library counts on that fact sheet come come from surveys by the National Center for Education Statistics (NCES) and the Institute of Museum and Library Services (IMLS).
 Figures for special libraries, armed forces libraries, and government libraries come from the American Library DirectoryTM 2013-2014 compiled by the publisher, Information Today, Inc.

 ALA is governed by a policy-making council elected directly by members; an executive board made up of four officers elected by members, plus eight members elected by Council, that is responsible for the oversight management of ALA; and an executive director, Keith Michael Fiels, who administers ALA headquarters and its 250-member staff.
-Current ALA President is President Barbara Stripling (2013-2014) with President-elect Courtney Young (2014-2015) to be inaugurated at the 2014 ALA Annual Conference.
+Current ALA President is President Courtney Young (2014-2015).

 I am wondering if you have any data regarding loss rate that may have been collected as part of surveys of your members or in any other form.

-See the Ask the ALA Librarian Blog entry, Loss Rate, from April 26, 2011.
 There is no "standard" rate of book loss, not that ALA has created - and we don't believe that any other organizations have attempted to create such a figure.
 The reasoning and extent in reporting library theft varies, and so a national figure might not be reliable.
 Such statistics are only collected locally, and not on a national basis, so we must rely on general articles to describe the extent of the problem.
+For further details, see the Ask the ALA Library Blog entry, Loss Rate, from April 26, 2011.

 Divisions are membership units focusing on specific types of libraries or library services; ALA has eleven divisions.
 Most ALA Offices are units which address broad interests and issues of concern to ALA members, while the others serve the needs of ALA staff.
 Offices do not have members, but the former are advised by member advisory committees.
 ALA has twenty-five offices in all.
 Round tables are membership units that promote specific fields or areas of librarianship outside the scope of the divisions; ALA has twenty round tables.